 The postal service has remained a reliable employment option, even under these challenging conditions, for those who know how to apply for job vacancies and prepare for postal exams.
 Additional opportunities will be created as those who are at or beyond retirement age opt to retire.
 Each day 10,000 baby boomers turn age 65 and this trend is projected to continue for another 15 years.
 Hiring will be driven by retirements and the need to maintain staffing throughout their extensive network that includes over 33,000 facilities.

 Postal Service workers often begin on a part-time, flexible basis and become regular or full time in order of seniority, as vacancies occur.
 Full-time workers may bid for preferred assignments, such as the day shift or a high-level nonsupervisory position.
 Carriers can look forward to obtaining preferred routes as their seniority increases.
 Postal Service workers can advance to supervisory positions on a competitive basis.

-Written Exams – Approximately 80% of all Postal jobs required the applicant to register for and take a post office exam.
+Written Exams – Approximately 80% of all Postal jobs required the applicant to register for and take one or several of the virtual assessment exams.
 The remaining 20% are “Corporate Jobs” and they select applicants for interviews after reviewing and rating the detailed application that you must submit when you apply for these jobs.
-The majority of tested entry level jobs are for city carrier, rural carrier, mail processing clerk, mail handler, and sales, services, and distribution associates and these occupations require you to take the 473 Postal Exam.
+The majority of tested entry level jobs are for city carrier, rural carrier, mail processing clerk, mail handler, and sales, services, and distribution associates and these occupations require you to take the 474 Postal Exam.
 There are also exams for other occupations as noted on the following list.
-All exams are listed with sample questions in Post Office Jobs by Dennis V. Damp and this book includes a comprehensive 473 Study Guide.
 The other exams are: